gis23/microservices/README.md

 edit `.env.example` file and rename it to `.env`

-edit `alertmanager/config.yml` file with your webhook uri and chanelname
+edit `alertmanager/config.yml.example` file with your webhook uri and chanelname and save it as `alertmanager/config.yml`

 run
 ```